drduh/YubiKey-Guide/README.md

 **Note** If you see `General key info..: [none]` in the output instead - go back and import the public key using the previous step.

-Encrypt a message to yourself (useful for storing password credentials and other data):
+Encrypt a message to yourself (useful for storing credentials):

 ```console
 echo "test message string" | gpg --encrypt --armor --recipient $KEYID -o encrypted.txt